 If your book is good enough, it will explain to you the basics of the language syntax, some general fundamentals with code snippets as examples.
 Copy these examples in your code editor and execute them.
+Play with them.

-Don’t try to understand everything in detail while reading the book, especially if you are a complete beginner.
+Don’t try to understand everything in detail while reading the book, especially if you are a beginner.
 You can go back to it later.
 For now, the goal is to have a good and global idea about how the language works.

 There are a lot of books out there which provide you some code with explanation.
 I personally really like the whole learn code the hard way collection.
-Don’t be afraid by the “hard” in the title: it indicates simply that it will teach you properly what you need to know, without shortcut.
+Don’t be afraid by the “hard” in the title: it indicates that it will teach you properly what you need to know, without shortcut.
 This is what we want.

-That’s why you should choose a book which is advised by the community of the language you want to learn.
+A book, on the other hand, can be advised by the community of the language you want to learn.
 You need to be sure you can trust its teaching: you should ask around in forums, discussion groups what would be the best book.
 Positive book reviews on a website like goodreads can be a good indicator as well.

 Now, I have a little quiz for you.
 What’s the best way to learn from these very objective propositions?